Application process steps

 At full proposal we’ll need the following documents:

-Depending on the initiative, we may also ask for an organisational development plan for your organisation.
-We will confirm whether this is required as part of the initiative’s guidance.
+Depending on the programme, we may also ask for an organisational development plan for your organisation.
+We will confirm whether this is required as part of the application guidance.

 You may also find the following documents useful when planning your proposal: